Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Results

-\section{RESULTS}
+To quantify the boundary effects on these models, we perform 2D simulations for s38.0 model in the following way.
+Using the same setups as our fiducial model, the density out of the maximum shock radius is manually changed when the shock reaches 3000 km.
+We find that increase (decrease) of the density by $10 ~\%$ results in $2.8 ~\%$ ($0.53 ~ \%$) change of the diagnostic energy and negligibly small difference of the PNS mass ($< 0.03 ~ \%$) at the time when the shock reaches the outer boundary at 5000 km.
+This is simply because of a small mass accretion rate ($< 0.3 ~ M_\odot$ s$^{-1}$) at this phase and a short period until the simulations are terminated when the shock reaches the outer boundary.
+Thus, we conclude that the boundary effects on the mass accretion rate in the late postbounce phase is not influential to our systematic study.

+\section{Results}

-For all the employed 101 models, the bounce shock stalls in a spherically symmetric manner and only after that, we observe a clear diversity of the multi-D hydrodynamics evolution in the postbounce (pb) phase.
-Figures \ref{fig-entall1} and \ref{fig-entall2} show a snapshot of entropy distribution for selected 18 models at $t_{\rm pb}=400$ ms. For some less massive progenitors (e.g., model s11.2 in Figure \ref{fig-entall1}(a)), the shock is reaching close to the outer boundary of the computational domain with developing pronounced unipolar and dipolar shock deformations.
-At this time, the shock of the most massive progenitor (s75.0 in Figure \ref{fig-entall2}(i)) is reaching an average radius of $\langle r\rangle \sim 1000$ km, whereas the shock of s24.0 (in Figure \ref{fig-entall1}i) still wobbles around at $\langle r\rangle \sim$ 200 km.
+For all the solar-metallicity 101 models (and also the additional 277 models discussed in Section \ref{sec-uz}), the bounce shock stalls in a spherically symmetric manner and only after that, we observe a clear diversity of the multi-D hydrodynamics evolution in the postbounce (pb) phase.
+Figures \ref{fig-entall1} and \ref{fig-entall2} show a snapshot of entropy distribution for selected 18 solar-metallicity models at $t_{\rm pb}=400$ ms. For some less massive progenitors (e.g., model s11.2 in Figure \ref{fig-entall1}(a)), the shock is reaching close to the outer boundary of the computational domain with developing pronounced unipolar and dipolar shock deformations.
+At this time, the shock of the most massive progenitor (s75.0 in Figure \ref{fig-entall2}(i)) is reaching an average radius of $\langle r\rangle \sim 1000$ km, whereas the shock of s24.0 (in Figure \ref{fig-entall1}(i)) still wobbles around at $\langle r\rangle \sim$ 200 km.
 This demonstrates that the ZAMS mass is not a good criterion to diagnose the possibility of explosion.